dvillaseca/cloudscript-server/Readme.md

 ## Disclaimer
-This server should not be used in production, it will not work, the currentPlayerId is setted as a global variable, so if a new request arrive to the server while another request is processing the currentPlayerId will be changed and things will break, in fact, only one user can use this server at a time because of this.
+This server should not be used in production.
+It will not work properly because the currentPlayerId is set as a global variable.
+If a new request arrives while another request is processing, the currentPlayerId will be changed and things will break.
+In fact, only one user can use this server at a time because of this limitation.

-Depending of your location and the amount of api request in your handler this server can be really slow due the higher latency between your location and the playfab servers (currently Quincy, Washington).
+Depending on your location and the number of API requests in your handler, this server can be slow due to the higher latency between your location and the PlayFab servers (currently Quincy, Washington).

-This package is arriving a litte late, it should have been done by Playfab ages ago, but better late than never...
+This package is arriving a little late; it should have been done by PlayFab ages ago, but better late than never...